 - Change the water weekly, do NOT let it go murky.

-- You will see root development in around 3-4 weeks, which will be followed by shoot development after week 5.
+- You will see root development in around three to four weeks, which will be followed by shoot development after week five.

-- After 3 months, you may transfer the plants to prepared soil, or you can let them flourish in water since Hoya plants also thrive in water.
+- After three months, you may transfer the plants to prepared soil, or you can let them flourish in water since Hoya plants also thrive in water.